-Purchase and Sale Contracts often provide for early release (payment) of earnest money deposits, extension payments, option payments, or other funds before the close of the relinquished property sale transaction.
+Purchase and Sale Contracts often provide for early release (payment) of earnest money deposits, extension payments, option payments, or other funds before the close of the sale of the relinquished property.
 If the early release has not been structured properly, early release payments can result in taxable boot even when the transaction has been structured as a 1031 Exchange.
 We always recommend you first have your Qualified Intermediary assigned into your relinquished property sale transaction, and then have the funds released to your Qualified Intermediary.

-Taxpaying Entity
+Legal Entity

-Generally, the replacement property must be acquired by the same taxpaying entity that sold the relinquished property.
+Generally, the replacement property must be acquired by the same legal entity that sold the relinquished property.
 There are some exceptions to this rule such as entities that are classified as disregarded entities.
-Consult with your legal and tax advisors and Exeter 1031 Exchange Services, LLC for more information.
+Consult with your legal and tax advisors and Exeter 1031 for more information.